utkarsh-ls/You-ll-WIN/scenes/act1.md

 `Game.OVERRIDE_TEXT_SPEED = 1.5;`

-{{if _.fifteencigs}}
+{{if _.twentyhours}}
-b: All we ever do is cry in a corner about how loneliness is as deadly as 15 cigarettes a day.
+b: We only study for 12 hours, while everyone else is studying for 18-20 hours per day.
 {{/if}}

 {{if _.parasite}}
-b: All we ever do at parties is worry about how we should be productive instead.
+b: All we ever do at group studies is worry about how we should have spent more time studying for the topic and less time sleeping.
 {{/if}}

 {{if _.whitebread}}
-b: All we ever do is worry about how the unhealthy food options are going to kill us.
+b: All we ever do is worry about how the people at group studies are laughing and enjoying themselves instead of studying seriously.
 {{/if}}

 ```